mpifr-vlbi/dbbc3/docsrc/index.rst

 ------------
 The :mod:`dbbc3` package provides a python interface for monitoring and control of the DBBC3 VLBI backend.
-It wraps most of the commands accepted by the DBBC3 control software and provides the contents of the command response in pythonic ways (dictionaries, lists etc.)
+It wraps most of the commands accepted by the DBBC3 control software and provides the contents of the command response in pythonic ways (dictionaries, lists etc.) TEST!

 Installation